Efficient prescription to search for linear gravitational wave memory from hyperbolic black hole encounters and its application to the NANOGrav 12.5-year dataset: Acknowledgements

 \section{Acknowledgements}

-We thank Johannes U. Lange, Aurélien Chalumeau, Shubhanshu Tiwari, Golam Shaifullah, Chan Park, and Muyoung Heo for helpful discussions.
+We thank Johannes U. Lange, Aurélien Chalumeau, Shubhanshu Tiwari, Golam Shaifullah, Chan Park, and Muyoung Heo for helpful discussions and the unknown referee for valuable suggestions.
 SD and AG acknowledge the support of the Department of Atomic Energy, Government of India, under project identification \# RTI 4002.
 AS is supported by the NANOGrav NSF Physics Frontiers Center (awards \#1430284 and 2020265).
 LD is supported by a West Virginia University postdoctoral fellowship and is a member of the NANOGrav PFC supported by NSF award \#2020265.
 Computation for this research was supported by the Space High-performance Computing Center at the Institute for Basic Science.

 \begin{widetext}

 \counterwithin{figure}{section}